-In the context of CGF's cash management activities, during the current period, CGF generated \$29 million in income on its cash and short-term investments, which mainly consisted of instruments having a maximum term to maturity of one year and are held for near term upcoming funding and cash management requirements.
+During the current period, CGF total investment income amounted to \$58.2 million and was mainly generated by cash management activities.
+Such activities generated \$57.9 million in income on cash and short-term investments, which consisted of instruments having a maximum term to maturity of one year and are held for near term upcoming funding and cash management requirements.